5 Marketing Tips for Your Small Business in 2020

 Tip 5: Join Your Local Chamber of Commerce

-The last budget marketing tip we have to give you is to join your local chamber of commerce.
+The last of our budget marketing tips is to join your local chamber of commerce.
 There are so many benefits of joining your local chamber, but it really takes some time and effort to fully utilize it.

 Simply joining your local chamber isn’t enough.
 Participating in it is a vital part of making it work for you as a marketing tool.

-You can network with all of the other small businesses in the area, engage in business workshops, and go on tons of fun events with like-minded people.
+You can network with all of the other small businesses in the area, engage in business workshops, and go to tons of fun events with like-minded people.